 This is a required application process for anyone that owns a household pet or is planning on getting a household pet.
 This includes dogs and cats.
 Check with the property manager to ensure that the home you are applying for allows pets before completing this application.
 Please note that hamsters, rabbits, birds, snakes, and other animals aside from dogs and cats are not allowed in any of our homes.

-This is a required review process for anyone with a disability and disability-related need for an assistance animal.
 This process provides a HIPAA compliant and secure way of submitting a reasonable accommodation request for an assistance animal (service animals, emotional support animals, companion animals, etc.) that will be reviewed by a third-party legal review team to ensure the accommodation request meets HUD’s Fair Housing Act guidelines.
 There is no cost ($0) to you to submit an accommodation request.
 Please make sure you are aware of your State’s laws, if any, for submitting a fraudulent accommodation request

 NOTE: Not all of our properties will accept pets.
 Please confirm the pet policy for the property you are interested in before submitting your application.
 While the Owner may accept pets with a fee, many will not accept breeds such as: Chow Chows, Shepherds, Rottweilers, Pit Bulls, Mixed Terriers, Boxers, Dobermans, Great Danes, Mastiffs, Alaskan Malamutes, Siberian Huskies, Wolves, or Wolf-hybrids, any mixed breeds of these animals, or those in excess of (30) thirty pounds full grown.
 Property Manager RESERVES THE RIGHT TO EXCLUDE ANY PET DEEMED UNSUITABLE.